FerdAngle/NetanMastersYu/README.md

 **A:** Just set your transformation key to "None" (whilst having your setting set to "After TP" and an alt to TP to)

 **Q:** How do I use RDPWrapper? <br>
-**A:** Watch a tutorial online for a setup and then afterwards (I personally recommend this up to the 5:10 mark https://www.youtube.com/watch?v=4Oexj5zf84I&t=45s) and then try to always update your rdpwrap.ini file from the issues tab of the [official creators repository][rdp-wrap-link]
+**A:** Watch a tutorial online for a setup (I personally recommend this up to the 5:10 mark https://www.youtube.com/watch?v=4Oexj5zf84I&t=45s) and then afterwards, try to always update your rdpwrap.ini file from the issues tab of the [official creators repository][rdp-wrap-link]

 [latest-release-shield]: https://img.shields.io/github/v/release/FerdAngle/NetanMastersYu?logo=github&logoColor=white&labelColor=black&color=faa125
 [latest-release-link]: https://github.com/FerdAngle/NetanMastersYu/releases/latest